cwhelchel/hunterlog/README.md

 ## Features

-* Quickly display and filter spots from POTA and SOTA
+* Quickly display and filter spots from POTA, SOTA, and other programs
-* Track hunted parks and summits
+* Track hunted parks, summits, and references
 * Track QSO count with activators
 * Log QSOs to your main logger via UDP or TCP connection
 * Use CAT control to immediately jump to a spot